 ✅ Let us handle the rest

 Yes.
 You will need a valid medical visa.
-Bangla Health Connect will help you get an official invitation letter from Apollo Hospitals and guide you through each step.
+Bangla Health Connect will help you get an official invitation letter from the hospitals and guide you through each step.

 Yes.
 You can bring a close relative on a medical attendant visa.
 This is usually applied for at the same time as your medical visa.